 Hungry children will eat.
 Children’s taste buds also mature as they do.
 Offering a wide range of seasonal food and keeping the zero-value food to a minimum means it’s not on their radar to ask for it.
 As we become more in tune with what is grown seasonally, it becomes second nature to eat what is available.
 Plus, its exciting “owwwww, plum season, plums are there sweetest when there’s a glut and then they’re gone".
 Tell children why, they’re young but not stupid.
 They get it.

 We have danced through a summer of children’s holidays, evenings with friends, festivals, beaches and BBQ-ing through the weekends.
 Now the season changes again with Autumn crisply in the air.
-In 2019, the Autumn Equinox falls on the 23rd of September and offers us great potential for change.
+In 2021, the Autumn Equinox in the Northern Hemosphere falls on the 22nd of September and offers great potential for change.
 Equinox means ‘equal night’, when our day and night are (pretty much) 12 hours each.
 It is the meteorological measure of the first day of Autumn.